secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk.md

   - the day the child is born or the day after (for parents in surrogacy arrangements).
 - Only one person in a couple can take adoption leave.
 The other parent may be entitled to take paternity leave.
 - Team members must notify the Absence Management team at `leaves@gitlab.com` within 28 days if the date of placement (or UK arrival date for overseas adoptions) changes.
-- Team members should give at least 8 weeks’ notice if they would like to change their return to work date.
+- Team members should give at least 8 weeks' notice if they would like to change their return to work date.

 #### Maternity Leave Payment